Welcome to Lakey Lane Nursery

 Understanding the World

-This area is split into three main ideas; learning about people and communities, the world around us and technology.
-They are all integrated into our daily learning throughout the year and often supports our topic work.
+This area is split into three main ideas; learning about people, culture and communities, the natural world and past & present.
+They are all integrated into our daily learning throughout the year and often support our topic work.
 For example during our topic on The Little Red Hen, we look at growth & change - talking about how plants grow and investigating where our food comes from.
 We also enjoy talking about celebrations and special days such as Christmas, Eid, Diwali and birthdays, sharing experiences from home.

 Expressive Arts and Design